Ng'endo Mwangi: Early life and education

+Career

+Returning to Kenya as a qualified physician, Mwangi opened her first practice, the Athi River Clinic, in an arid rural region southeast of Nairobi where she was the only doctor for over 300,000 Maasai people.
+In 1987 she founded the Reto Medical Center at Sultan Hamud.

+Honors

 Members of the Black Students Alliance at Smith College made the case for additional facilities on campus and, in 1973, the Mwangi Cultural Center was established and named in her honor.
 At that time the center was located at Lilly Hall but it later was moved to the Davis Center at Smith College.
+She was awarded an honorary degree by Smith College in 1987.
+In 2005, the Mwangi Center was renovated and rededicated, with a keynote address by her daughter Wangui Mwangi.

+Personal life

 Mwangi formally changed her name from Florence Gladwell in 1967.
-She was awarded an honorary degree by Smith College in 1987.
-She died of breast cancer in 1989.
+She died of breast cancer in 1989, in Nairobi.